awslabs/damo/USAGE.md

 [`damo report footprints`](#footprints) and [`damo report wss`](#wss) could be used for the purpose.

+### Recording Memory Mappings

+Note: This is an experimental feature at the moment.
+Some changes could be made, or the support can be dropped in future.

+Users can record virtual memory mapping information of the record target processes by adding `--vmas` command line option to the `damo record` command.
+Internally, it parses `/proc/<pid>/maps` files of the monitoring target processes, and save the results as a json file of the name same to the access pattern record file (specified by `--out` option of `damo record`) except having `.vmas` suffix.
+Hence, `damon.data.vmas` is the default name of the memory mapping information.

 `damo report` (Visualizing Recorded Data Access Pattern)
 --------------------------------------------------------